Areas of Specialization

 |Electronics and Communications Consultant||Electronics & Communication engineers create, design and develop everyday devices such as mobile phones, portable music devices, and computers.
 Electronics & Communication engineering offers the chance to produce new innovations and developments in telecommunications, robotics, computing hardware, and power and electrical equipment.||4 - 7 lakhs|

 |Electronic Communications Technician||Electronic communications technicians install, monitor, maintain and troubleshoot a variety of Internet, telephone and television equipment and systems.
 They are most frequently employed by wired and wireless carriers, building contractors, cable television companies or other telecommunications services.||3 - 4 lakhs|

-Answer: Electronics and Communication Engineering (ECE) deals over the analog and the digital transmission and reception of data, it's networking, solid state devices, the microprocessors, digital and the analog communication, satellite communication, and the wave progression.
+A: Electronics and Communication Engineering (ECE) deals over the analog and the digital transmission and reception of data, it's networking, solid-state devices, microprocessors, digital and analog communication, satellite communication, and the wave progression.
 This deals with the manufacturing of electronic devices, circuits, and communications equipment.